EdwardHowell627/Excel_Data_Jobs_Dashboards/README.md

   <img src="assets/power_query.png" width="800">
 </p>

-The dataset was imported from teh CSV files via power query.
+The dataset was imported from the CSV files via power query.
 In the process the dataset was cleaned and transformed in a variety ways.
 The key changes were:

 - Unused columns were deleted.
 - The _skills_job_dim_ and _skills_dim_ tables, and the _job_postings_fact_ and _company_dim_ tables were merged.